-Kenya’s transport sector is under dynamic development.
-While the majority of trips are still made by foot or bike, vehicle and motorcycle ownership are rapidly increasing.
-A privatized public transport system of minibuses, called Matatus, services Kenya’s cities and inter-city connections.
-To improve public transport services and reduce emissions, several development partners are working towards development of a Mass Rapid Transit System for the Nairobi Metropolitan Area.
-Another priority mitigation action for the State Department of Transport is electric mobility.
-Facilitation for the transport and energy sector stakeholders to coordinate on shaping the policy and regulatory frameworks is being supported under TraCS and by other partners.
+Kenya’s transport sector is developing dynamically.
+While the majority of trips in urban areas are still made on foot or by bicycle, car and motorcycle ownership is increasing rapidly.
+A privatised public transport system of minibuses, called matatus, serves Kenya’s cities and inter-city links.
+To improve public transport services and reduce emissions, several development partners are working to develop a mass rapid transit system for the Nairobi metropolitan area.
+Electric mobility is another priority mitigation measure for the Ministry of Transport.

-Kenya is also an important freight transport hub in the region, with the port of Mombasa connecting not only Kenya itself, but also the landlocked countries of Uganda, Rwanda, Burundi and Eastern DR Congo and South Sudan to international trade routes.
-The large majority of freight is currently transported via road, but the Kenyan Government has begun shifting freight from road to rail to achieve a 50% shift of the capacity on the Northern Corridor to the new Standard Gauge Railway currently from Mombasa to Nairobi and to the rest of the Standard Gauge Railway in the coming years.
+Kenya is also a major freight hub in the region, with the Port of Mombasa connecting not only Kenya, but also the landlocked countries of Uganda, Rwanda, Burundi and eastern DR Congo and South Sudan to international trade routes.
+Most freight is currently transported by road, but the Kenyan government has started to shift freight from road to rail, with the aim of shifting 50% of capacity on the Northern Corridor to the new standard gauge railway currently already running from Mombasa to Nairobi.